Produced in collaboration with the National Breast Cancer Foundation (NBCF) and Touch, The Black Breast Cancer Alliance (TOUCH)

 Receiving a diagnosis of triple-negative breast cancer (TNBC) can be overwhelming.
 One of the most difficult things is trying to figure out which is the right treatment option.
 This gets complicated because many patients who could benefit from enrollment in a clinical trial are not offered trials as a treatment option.

-You can get help understanding your treatment options by joining an expert panel of cancer clinicians, patient advocates, and a patient for the new webinar “Navigating Treatment and Support for TNBC” on Friday, June 9 at 10:00 AM ET.
+You can get help understanding your treatment options by joining an expert panel of cancer clinicians, patient advocates, and a patient for the new webinar “Navigating Treatment and Support for TNBC”.
 Learn about the latest treatments for TNBC, the benefits of clinical trials, and how a patient navigator can help you during the treatment process.

 Understanding Treatment for TNBC